Were you injured in a car accident in San Diego? If you were, you have a lot of unanswered questions.

 A normal, prudent person would not have followed you so closely so they would have more space and time to slow and stop their car.

 A typical case takes anywhere from a few months to several years.
 That answer isn’t very useful at all.
 However you might find the following information useful.
 The most important requirement is that your medical treatment be finished before any settlement is reached.
 There are times when you won’t be 100% healed, but you’ve reached a stable condition, and further treatment will not produce any more improvement.

-Simple cases can often be settled within 4-6 months after the date of accident.
+Simple vehicle accident cases can often be settled within 4-6 months after the date of accident.
 These are cases with less significant injuries, such as a rear-end accident at a red light, where the victim suffered soft tissue injuries.
 After a couple months at a physical therapist or chiropractor and you’re completely healed.
 Liability is pretty straightforward, since it’s the fault of the person who hit you from behind.

 These cases can usually settle soon after you complete treatment as long as the insurance company is being reasonable (which isn’t always the case).
 If you suffered more significant injuries, requiring visits with a pain management doctor, or a neurologist, your case will take a little longer.
 Again, once treatment is complete, settlement negotiations will begin.

 If a significant procedure such as surgery is required, then the case will be extended even further.
 If the insurance company is being unreasonable, then throw all of these numbers out of the door.
 They’re playing hardball, and nothing short of filing a lawsuit will get the case moving forward.
 Once a lawsuit has been filed, the case can last a year or even more, from the date of filing.

 But settlement talks can still continue after the lawsuit has been filed.